andychase/reparse/doc/source/howto.rst

 #.
 A Python environment & some Regular Expression knowledge.
 Some resources: RegexOne_, Regex-Info_, W3Schools_.

 #.
 Some example texts that you will want to parse and their solutions.
-   This will be useful to check your parser and will help you put together the expressoins and patterns.
+   This will be useful to check your parser and will help you put together the expressions and patterns.

 1. Setup Python & RE|PARSE
 --------------------------